 was the intensity of the prize winners’ work that made the difference.
 That is not to

 say you couldn’t argue with my decisions: what I do want to say is that they are all

 winners and if I didn’t have to choose between them I wouldn’t have, but invited

 them all to sit at a round table to be celebrated.”

 2022 Walter Swan Poetry Prize

-The 2022 Walter Swan Competition will open for entries in April 2022.
-Details of the Prize and how to enter will be announced in the new year.
+The 2022 Walter Swan Competition will open for entries May 2022.
+Details of the Prize and how to enter will be announced shortly.